SAP

 COMMUNICATION CHANNELS

-A quarterly newsletter with each release.
-A dedicated Teams channel for design systems questions.
-Quarterly office hours open to the broader team.
+A quarterly newsletter with each release, and a dedicated Teams channel for design systems questions.

 IMPACT